sagelga/Fallout-4_Hacking_Helper/README.md

 4. Choose one, and tell the program that you chose what word, and ends up with how much likeness
 5. Repeat until you can find the answer

+If you have any issues or troubleshoot, please check out the wiki

 ---

 # How does it work